Cuomo critics highlight years of taxpayer waste, amid deepening coronavirus crisis in New York

 The "penalizing people for getting sick" commission brings in around $5 billion for the state, the Post claimed, "making such a fee the third-largest source of revenue after income and sales taxes."

 The state's track record for apparent fiscal exhaustion has been brought to the forefront countless times over the years.
-Cuomo was condemned two years ago after he reportedly ordered that the money-beggared MTA spends around $30 million on retiling two city tunnels with the state's blue-and-gold motif rather than using the funds for much-needed repairs.
+Cuomo was condemned two years ago after he reportedly ordered that the money-beggared MTA spend around $30 million on retiling two city tunnels with the state's blue-and-gold motif rather than using the funds for much-needed repairs.

 In 2018, critics also called Cuomo out for massive overspending on endeavors that did not see the light of day.

-For one, there was the millions injection into a solar-panel factory, which was touted as becoming the largest manufacturing facility in the nation, only to be taken over by Tesla who scaled back solar endeavors, leaving its future – and the reported $50 million paid for by New Yorkers – in limbo.
+For one, there were the millions injected into a solar-panel factory, which was touted as becoming the largest manufacturing facility in the nation, only to be taken over by Tesla which scaled back solar endeavors, leaving its future – and the reported $50 million paid for by New Yorkers – in limbo.

 And then there was a 2014 partnership with California light bulb company Soraa, which saw a $90 million factory erected outside Syracuse, only for the business deal to go bust and a taxpayer-financed factory with lights that failed to flicker on.
 Many also lamented the millions spent on putting up 500 "I Love New York" promotions signs across state highways, despite being called a violation of state and federal highway safety regulations.

-"Just last year we saw Governor Cuomo allocate $30 million to provide college tuition to those here illegally – that's $30 million worth of ventilators and personal protective equipment that we can't send to our heroes working on the front lines during this pandemic today," argued Assemblyman Mike LiPetri, who currently serves in New York's 9th district.
+"Just last year we saw Governor Cuomo allocate $30 million to provide college tuition to those here illegally – that's $30 million worth of ventilators and personal protective equipment that we can't send to our heroes working on the front lines during this pandemic today," argued GOP Assemblyman Mike LiPetri, who currently serves in New York's 9th district.
 "Governor Cuomo likes to tout his 'excelsior' motto – onward and upward he says – when the sad reality is his history of mismanagement, and misguided policies have kept us firmly planted in the difficult situation we face here today."

 A 2019 Market Review examination of New York's fiscal health pointed out that almost all "governments spend money like it's going out of style, with very little regard to the long-term consequences."